Steven L. Proctor, Ph.D.

 President, Evince Clinical Assessments

-Dr. Hoffmann is a nationally and internationally recognized expert in the evaluation of addictions and behavioral health treatment programs and in clinical assessment of addictive and mental health disorders.
+Dr. Hoffmann is a nationally and internationally recognized expert in the evaluation of addictions and behavioral health treatment programs and in the clinical assessment of addictive and mental health disorders.
 He is a professional clinical psychologist with more than 30 years of experience in the development of practical evaluation and clinical assessment instruments for use in employee assistance programs, addictions treatment facilities, hospitals, and mental health settings.
-His publication record includes more than 200 journal articles and book chapters.
+His assessment instruments are currently used throughout the United States, as well as Canada, Sweden, Norway, and the United Kingdom.
+Dr. Hoffmann's publication record includes more than 200 journal articles and book chapters.

 Dr. Herschman is a national behavioral health care expert with over 45 years of experience.
 Areas of specialization include consultation to providers and investors.
-He is a clinical psychologist and featured speaker on clinical excellence and addiction treatment with keynote and panel presentations at several national conferences.
+He is a clinical psychologist and invited speaker on clinical excellence and addiction treatment with keynote and panel presentations at several national conferences.
+Dr. Herschman has been a featured expert for The Today Show, as well as magazines such as Time, Renew, Addiction Professional, and Behavioral Healthcare.
 Previous positions include serving as Chief Clinical Officer for CRC Health Group, and Chief Executive Officer of Behavioral Health Concepts, a national mental health management company.

 President, Shulman Solutions